MicrosoftDocs/azure-docs/articles/digital-twins/how-to-add-blobs.md

 ---
-title: Add blobs to objects in Azure Digital Twins | Microsoft Docs
+title: 'How to add blobs to objects in Azure Digital Twins | Microsoft Docs'
-description: Understanding how to add blobs to objects in Azure Digital Twins
+description: Learn how to add blobs to objects in Azure Digital Twins.
 author: kingdomofends
 manager: alinast
 ms.service: digital-twins